simde-utc/portail/documentation/frontend/redux.md

 ### Action types

 First, we have to define **action types**.
-They are constant charcaters strings which unable to identify actions to perform in the different reducers.
-It is recommanded to define in the `types.js` file.
-In order to define CRUD actions sets more easily, use [`createCrudTypes`](#créateur-de-types-dactions).
+They are constant strings which unable to identify actions to perform in the different reducers.
+It is recommanded to define them in the `types.js` file.
+In order to define CRUD actions sets more easily, use [`createCrudTypes`](#Action-types-creaters).

 ### Actions

-Actions are objects that are qui sont scattered in the reducers. they generally content in a `type` and in a `payload`.
+Actions are objects that are scattered in the reducers. they generally content in a `type` and in a `payload`.
 They are defined in the `actions.js` file.

 ### Reducers

-Reducers are prototype's fonctions : `function(prevState, action)`.
+Reducers are fonctions with the following prototype: `function(prevState, action)`.

-From the current status of the store `prevState` and of the scattered actions `action`, ils retournent un nouvel état (possibly `prevState` if the reducer has no to do modifications).
+From the current status of the store `prevState` and of the dispatched action `action`, they return a new state (possibly `prevState` if the reducer doesn't have to do any modifications).

 Do not directly modify `prevState`, make a copy of it.
 They are defined in the `reducers.js` file.